○ 6 min read

 Endurance.
 Hydration is a key player in an athlete’s endurance, but it's also been found that electrolytes, like those in Hydration, are essential to optimal fitness endurance.

 Overall Performance.
 Hydration promotes performance by keeping your blood pumping, maximizing the benefits of sweat, maintaining a healthy heartbeat, and promoting the rate of muscle glycogen use for energy disbursement.

 Reaction Times.
 Studies have tried to pinpoint why there seems to be such a drop in reaction time when athletes are dehydrated.
 It is hypothesized that a two-fold response comes from a lack of focus and a drop in performance

 The Essential Elements

 If you’re thinking about how to support your performance, adding Hydration to your pre-, during, and post-workout routine can be the one big step that changes everything.

-Increasing your water consumption is definitely a big boost for healthy living.
+Increasing your water consumption is definitely a must for healthy living.
 But, adding a product like Hydration that includes electrolytes without the added sugars that other products use gives you an even bigger advantage.
-It’s a tasty way to make your fitness efforts more effective, and what a winning solution that is!
+It’s a tasty way to make your fitness efforts more productive, and what a winning solution that is!